What's the Difference between Organic, Biodynamic and Natural Wine?

-At the base level, this means increasing soil fertility by barring the use of chemical fertilizers and pesticides.
+At the base level, this means increasing soil fertility by barring the use of chemical fertilizers and pesticides–sometimes even cow horns (sounds weird, but it's a practice used by some farmers to "give back to the soil".)
 Biodynamics, then, is organic wine taken a step further: just as the care for your health shouldn't prioritize lungs over kidneys, so must a vineyard operate as a series of balanced interactions.
 While many vineyards are monocultures (the cultivation of a single crop alone), a biodynamic farm must be diversified and self-sustainable, resisting monoculture through interactions between a larger ecosystem of plants and animals.
 Planting, harvesting and pruning practices are determined by a specific calendar, taking into account both lunar cycles and the position of the sun and planets.

 Biodynamic Label Is Regulated

 Like organic wine, "biodynamic" is a registered certification with a definite roster of requirements.
 Wines labeled "biodynamic" will have approved recognition from the Demeter Association, a branch of Demeter International-the nonprofit organized in 1928 following Steiner's first lectures on biodynamics in agriculture.

 Natural winemaking, despite its more recent popularity, is technically the first and oldest method of growing wine.
 However, natural wine is tricky to pinpoint in a single definition; all-natural wine follows a similar ethos, but winemakers might vary in their personal codes of conduct.

 The "Cleanest" Wine Option